Manushri19/Qualitative-Research/README.md

-# 📊 Hedge Fund Qualitative Research Agent Pipeline
+# 📊 Qualitative Research Agent Pipeline

 An institutional-grade, multi-agent AI pipeline designed to conduct deep qualitative equity research and competitive analysis on listed companies (focused on the Indian market but extensible globally).